 To create simple syrup, mix sugar and 3/4 cup water in a medium sized saucepan.
 Cook over medium heat until sugar is dissolved, stirring once.
 Remove from heat and set aside.

-In a blender or food processor (compare Nutri Ninja vs Nutribullet, my favorite blenders), blend together raspberries and simple syrup until smooth.
+In a blender or food processor, blend together raspberries and simple syrup until smooth.
 Pour mixture through strainer to remove seeds.
 You will need to re-pour mixture through strainer several times to remove all the seeds.

 Once seeds have been removed, pour into 2-quart pitcher.
 Stir in lemon juice and water.